 Employment Outlook and Salary Info

 Ecologists can look for employment in a variety of fields, including agronomy, climatology, entomology, forest ecology, oceanography and zoology.
 Some ecologists may also want to pursue work in teaching.
-The U.S. Bureau of Labor Statistics stated that postsecondary teachers in general were projected to see a 13% increase in employment opportunities from 2014-2024; postsecondary biological science teachers had a slightly higher projected growth of 16%.
-The median annual wages for biological science professors were $75,320 in May 2015.
+The U.S. Bureau of Labor Statistics stated that postsecondary teachers in general were projected to see an 11% increase in employment opportunities from 2018-2028; postsecondary biological science teachers had a slightly higher projected growth of 12%.
+The median annual wages for biological science professors were $82,550 in May 2018.

 After successfully finishing a PhD program, an individual may choose to earn a senior ecologist certification through the Ecological Society of America.
 In addition to an ecology PhD, requirements for certification include organizational and technical competence, five years of full-time professional experience and a demonstrated knowledge of scientific literature.
 Candidates must have also written an original piece of academic literature pertaining to ecological practices.